by ProcureDeskLast Updated : Oct-07-2020

 Apart from submitting invoices, the vendors can also acknowledge the order or create an advanced shipping notice (ASN).

 The data is copied from the purchase order.
-All the vendor has to do is to add any applicable taxes and shipping charges and attach the invoice document.
+All the vendor has to do is add any applicable taxes and shipping charges and attach the invoice document.

 The supplier portal should allow suppliers to submit a partial or full invoice.
-Since the line data is copied from the purchase order, the data entry related errors are greatly minimized.
+Since the line data is copied from the purchase order, the data entry-related errors are greatly minimized.

 All the vendor has to do is validate the information, hit the “Submit Invoice” button, and the system does the rest.